-Please keep in mind, this is for a 4 wire cord and outlet for a stove/oven.
+Please keep in mind, this is for a 4 wire cord and the outlet for a stove/oven.

-This is very easy to do but yes it can seem very intimating.
+This is very easy to do but yes it can seem very intimidating.
 You just came home with the new stove your wife has been looking forward to.
-You go and pull the old stove out and to your surprise you fine the stove was hard wired.
-First thing you need to do.
+You go and pull the old stove out and to your surprise, you find the stove was hard-wired.
+The first thing you need to do.

 1) Don’t move the stove anymore.
 Old wires can break while the power is still on.

 2) Now turn the power off at the breaker panel if you didn’t do so yet.
 Test and make sure you really did turn the right breaker off.

 3) Now that the power is off, remove the wire from the stove/oven.

 4) OK, so now you want to start mounting your new 50 amp outlet to the wall.
 Make sure you will be mounting it low enough so that the stove/oven can be pushed up to the wall.